evoluteur/evolutility-server-node/README.md

 ```

 ## API
-Evolutility-Server provides a generic RESTful API for CRUD (Create, Read, Update, Delete) and more.
+Evolutility-Server-Node provides a generic RESTful API for CRUD (Create, Read, Update, Delete) and more.
 It is a partial server-side Javascript implementation of [PostgREST](http://postgrest.com) using [Node.js](https://nodejs.org/en/), [Express](http://expressjs.com/) and [PostgreSQL](http://www.postgresql.org/).

-When running Evolutility-Server locally, the url for the "todo" app is
+When running Evolutility-Server-Node locally, the url for the "todo" app is
 [http://localhost:3000/api/v1/evolutility/todo](http://localhost:3000/api/v1/evolutility/todo).

 ### Requesting Information